Changing your home

 If you cause any damage to your home after we inspect it, we will seek to recover the cost from you after you move.
 You will need to sign a form confirming you will pay for any such damage when we complete the paperwork with you.

 It is up to you and your swap partner to decide whether to go ahead.
 However, once you both complete the formal paperwork you are legally bound to go ahead.
 If you change your mind without good reason after we have inspected your home, we will charge you £100 to cover the cost of the visit.
 You will not be able to make another request for permission to swap until you have paid this charge.

 How soon can I start packing?

-Do not make any firm arrangements to move until both landlords have given permission and the legal paperwork has been completed.
-If your swap partner pulls out at any time we will not be able to force them to go ahead.
+Please do not make any firm arrangements to move until both landlords have given permission and the legal paperwork has been completed.
+If your swap partner pulls out at any time, we will not be able to force them to go ahead.
 We have a useful checklist for moving home available from our website www.familymosaic.co.uk

 Contact us: call us on 0300 123 3456 Option 2